rezendi/ykarma/README.md

 community member becomes part of that community.
 One could also limit by domain, e.g.. only email addresses which end in @mydomain.com can be added.

-* In a better world the web site would be less janky and look-and-flow much less like it was designed by an engineer.
+* In a better world the web site would be less janky (the results of the interaction between React, Firebase, and the blockchain's relatively slow read times are ... suboptimal, he understated) and look-and-flow much less like it was designed by an engineer.

 ### Will there be an ICO?